anullimus/rest-api-yandex/README.md

 Rest API Service task in backend school of Yandex

 ## Information
-* The project built on Fast Api framework, work with PostgreSQL and could be run with Docker
+* The project has been built on Fast Api framework, work with PostgreSQL and could be run with Docker
 * It should be run with uvicorn web server implementation

 ## Requirements